 Do I need to include images in my article?

-Including images is not a requirement for submitting articles; however, if you'd like to do so, please upload them as images to your drive folder.
-The images should either be royalty-free images or should have been created by you.
+Including images is not required for submitting articles; however, if you'd like to do so, please upload them to a Google Drive folder (make sure permissions allow access) and add the link somewhere in the blog document.
+The images should either be royalty-free or created by you.

 What happens if I go over the word count?